riley-williams/buoyant/docs/book/src/introduction.md

 ## Why create this?

-The vast majority of my frontend experience is with SwiftUI, and I just wanted something like that for embedded Rust.
+The vast majority of my frontend experience is with SwiftUI, and I just want to use it for embedded.
+Despite what Apple would like you to think, Swift isn't all that great for embedded, so here we are doing it in Rust.

-The well known `std` Rust UI crates rely heavily on dynamic allocation making them unsuitable for porting to embedded.
-On the embedded side, at least as of the time of writing, there are no other good solutions for creating UIs with embedded Rust.
-You're essentially stuck manually placing elements with ``embedded_graphics``, which is both incredibly tedious and not at all scalable.
-If you want animation, you're in for a world of pain.
+The well known `std` Rust UI crates rely heavily on dynamic allocation, making them unsuitable for porting to embedded.

+On the embedded side, at least as of the time of writing, there weren't any other solutions I found very satisfying.
+I'm not really interested in buying into the Slint ecosystem, and aside from that, you'd essentially be stuck manually placing elements with ``embedded-graphics``.
+Not fun at all.

 This is my attempt to fill that need, and at least so far, it's been far more successful than I imagined.
-While Buoyant is still very young and I'm still learning a lot about Rust, it's already capable of building fairly complex UIs in a scalable declarative way.
-Animations are incredibly easy to add, and it's possible to actually feel productive.
+While Buoyant is still very young and I still feel new to Rust, Buoyant is already capable of building fairly complex UIs in SwiftUI's declarative style.
+Animations are not only possible, but quite easy to add.